 - CDC Guidance on Interim Measures for Employers

-A comprehensive discussion of Workplace Safety Resources with Industry Specific and Local Guidance in Michigan is available here.
+*A more comprehensive discussion of Workplace Safety Resources with Industry Specific and Local Guidance in Michigan is available here.

-Public School and Higher Education have been closed for the 2019-2020 academic year.
 On June 30, 2020 the Governor released Executive Order 2020-142, detailing the plans for preK-12 public schools to reopen for the 2020-2021 school year.
 Michigan Department of Education Resources are available here.